TheVanadium/feng-shui-calculator/README.md

 # feng-shui-calculator
-A calculator/Web App that determines the best place to put your bedroom furniture
+A calculator/web app that determines the best place to put your bedroom furniture